-Value Definition -1 INAPPLICABLE Question was not asked due to skip pattern -7 REFUSED Question was asked and respondent refused to answer question -8 DK Question was asked and respondent did not know answer -9 NOT ASCERTAINED Interviewer did not record the data -14 NOT YET TAKEN/USED Respondent answered that the medicine has not yet been used
+Value Definition -1 INAPPLICABLE Question was not asked due to skip pattern -7 REFUSED Question was asked and respondent refused to answer question -8 DK Question was asked and respondent did not know answer -14 NOT YET TAKEN/USED Respondent answered that the medicine has not yet been used -15 CANNOT BE COMPUTED Value cannot be derived from data

-Generally, values of -1, -7, -8 and -9 have not been edited on this file.
+Generally, values of -1, -7, -8 and -15 have not been edited on this file.
 However, this is not true if a prescription drug name was determined to be a confidentiality risk.
-In these instances, the corresponding NDC was replaced with -9, the Multum Lexicon therapeutic class replaced the drug name determined to be a confidentiality risk, and RXDRGNAM was set to -9.
-The values of -1 and -9 can be edited by analysts by following the skip patterns in the questionnaire.
+In these instances, the corresponding NDC was replaced with -15, the Multum Lexicon therapeutic class replaced the RXDRGNAM (Multum drug name) determined to be a confidentiality risk, and RXNAME (pharmacy drug name) was set to -15.
+The values of -1 and -15 can be edited by analysts by following the skip patterns in the questionnaire.
 The value -14 was a valid value only for the variable representing the year the household member first used the medicine (RXBEGYRX).
 RXBEGYRX = -14 means that when the interviewer asked the respondent the year the household member first started using the medicine, he/she responded that the household member had not yet started using the medicine (See section C, 2.6.2.1).

-A copy of the Household Component questionnaire can be found at meps.ahrq.gov/survey_comp/survey_questionnaires.jsp by selecting Prescribed Medicines (PM) from the questionnaire section.
+A copy of the Household Component questionnaire can be found in the Survey Questionnaires section of the MEPS website and selecting Prescribed Medicines (PM) from the questionnaire section.